zealbell/BubblingImageView/README.md

 BubblingImageView
 =============
-A beautiful ImageView made originally from vibranium stolen from WAKANDA (no one was caught in the process neither was anyone injured)
+A beautiful ImageView made originally from vibranium stolen from WAKANDA (no one was caught in the process of stealing it neither was anyone injured)

 ## Appearance